quattromani/childrenssafetyimmobilizer/index.md

 - The Q Pediatric Position Holder is a revolutionary new child friendly, single patient use holder which is effective, safe, simple and versatile.
 - The Q Position Holder is an emerging medical technology for children that standardizes the process of securely holding the child for medical procedures.
 - Our 1/2" thick, soft polyurethane foam holder has no extraneous straps, boards, or hook & loop attachments.
-- Our hope is that we can lessen the anxiety, fear, and distress which are ways that children respond to medical procedures.<sup>[1]</sup>
+- Our hope is that we can lessen the anxiety, fear, and distress which are ways that children respond to medical procedures.
 - The Q Holder is used for short periods in highly monitored settings.
 - No other position holder leaves the chest, abdomen and pelvis free for unrestricted respirations as well as uninterrupted tube and line placement.